Advising

 Frequently Asked Questions

-See our applying to Neuroscience website for details on how to join the Neuroscience program.
+See our applying to Neuroscience page for details on how to join the Neuroscience program.
 The page includes details for how to apply if you're not yet at UBC, if you are in first year Science, or if you're seeking to switch specializations.

 There is no minor available in Neuroscience at this time.